carbon-language/carbon-lang/llvm/docs/GettingStartedVS.rst

    if you want to develop `lldb <https://lldb.llvm.org/>`_, selecting **Download debug binaries** is useful.
 7. Complete the Python installation.
-8. Run a "Developer Command Prompt for VS 2019" as administrator.
+8. Run a "Developer Command Prompt for VS 2019" **as administrator**.
 This command prompt provides correct path and environment variables to Visual Studio and the installed tools.
 9. In the terminal window, type the commands: